-DoorDash Driver Tax Deductions, Maximize Your Take Home Income
+DoorDash Tax Deductions, Maximize Take Home Income

-With that said, DoorDash driver self employment means it’s important to understand the proper way to account for unique delivery driver tax deduction opportunities.
-This empowers DoorDash drivers to maximize their take home income.
+With that said, DoorDash driver self-employment means it’s important to understand the proper way to account for unique delivery driver tax deduction opportunities.
+This empowers DoorDash drivers to maximize their take-home income.

 This means as a DoorDash driver you don’t report to an office every day where you sit at a desk with your eyes glued to a computer.
-Instead, you’re a bit like a small business.
-Further, as a DoorDash driver you need to make sure there’s enough incoming business (i.e. deliveries) and you have to manage unique business expenses.
+Instead, you’re a small business.
+Further, as a DoorDash driver, you need to make sure there’s enough incoming business (i.e. deliveries) and you have to manage unique business expenses.

 There are many new, often unfamiliar, tax deductions a DoorDash driver can deduct from their gross income.
 Many of these tax deduction opportunities are for expenses related to the car or vehicle used for deliveries.
 For example, the cost and expense of the operation and use of the delivery car or delivery vehicle.
 Therefore, there are certain deductible expenses whether it’s your car or a car provided by an employer or car rental company.

 Lastly, we recommend checking out this article if you’re a delivery driver in need of a way to conveniently organize your vehicle expenses: Simplified Ways to Track and Organize Vehicle Expenses.

 As a DoorDash driver, you’re self-employed.